Skip to contents

 setnames(tbl, old = "people", new = "Group", skip_absent = TRUE)

-Table 2: Percent stickiness of four engineering programs (N ever enrolled)
+Table 2: Four programs (N ever enrolled) percent stickiness

 Group Civil Electrical Industrial/Systems Mechanical